WMD-group/potential_plot/README.md

 Current Status
 ------------
-- Reads specified gulp file
+- Reads specified gulp input file
-- Defults with GULP.gin
+- Defaults to GULP.gin
-- Plots the Buckingham potential and corresponding coulombic interaction on same plot along with the total potential for the specified interaction.
+- Plots the Buckingham potential and corresponding Coulombic interaction on same graph along with the total potential for the specified interaction
-- Saves plots as eps files, named after the atoms involved in that potential
+- Saves plots as .eps files, named after the atoms involved in that potential

 Execution
 ------------